 Quitting smoking can be extremely difficult.
 This is in large part because of the addictive nature of nicotine.
 But it is also because smoking is a major psychological addiction.
 This means that part of the solution needs to be psychological as well.
 To ensure that you give yourself the best chance of success, here are our tips to use your mind to help you stop smoking.

 Step 1: Do Your Research

 Take some time to thoroughly research the effects of smoking on your health.
-Talk to your doctor, read articles, or watch some videos There are some very good smoke-free videos about the harm caused by smoking on the NHS YT channel.
+Talk to your doctor, read support articles, or watch some videos There are some very good smoke-free videos about the harm caused by smoking on the NHS YT channel.
 This may not be pleasant to do, but it’s important to be informed about the effects your smoking has on your body.
 Being fully aware of these effects may make you more resolved to quit.

 Next, spend some time researching the positive effects of quitting.
 Quitting smoking can almost immediately lower your risk for many health issues.
 Remember that there’s a lot of hope for improving your long-term health, and use this as motivation.

 You should also spend some time focusing your attention inwards.
 Why do you want to quit smoking?
 Maybe you’ve noticed some negative changes in your health and want to change that.
 Maybe you have fitness goals that will only be possible without smoking.
 Maybe you want to do it for your children or other loved ones.

 Think about these important reasons, and write them down.
 You can also write down how you expect your life to improve after quitting; what do you expect to get out of a life without cigarettes?
 If you feel yourself caving after you quit, reread these reasons to give you some encouragement.